samanthajyee/samdyl-projects/README.md

 | **⚾ Baseball App** | A scheduling app for youth athletes.
 Focused, local, and still under wraps. | [samdyl-baseball](https://github.com/samanthajyee/samdyl-baseball) |
 | **🧩 Puzzle App** | Experimental puzzle games that monetize attention.
 In R&D mode. | [samdyl-brainbarr](https://github.com/samanthajyee/samdyl-brainbarr) |

 > 🔒 Descriptions are intentionally vague on this tracker to keep core logic, monetization models, and technical architecture private.
-As of June 2025, our top priorities are building the BASEBALL MVP and running the ALGO’s Round 2 training loop.
+As of June 2025, our top priorities are building the BASEBALL app MVP and running the ALGO’s Round 2 training loop.

 ---